docker-hy/docker-hy.github.io/pages/exercises.md

 ## Deadline ##

 The sign up for ECTS credits ends 12.12.2021!
 The course ends 13.12.2021.
 After that course is locked and submissions can no longer be made or credits earned.
 As the certificate is received through submissions, you have to submit everything before the course ends.
-More details under completion.
+More details under completion and after each part.

 ## General guidance ##